You can join Blender Studio for €11.50/month and get access to all of our training & film content instantly!Login Join Blender Studio

 or because there are big holes in the object, which make the voxel remesher fail to spot the volume of it.

+To fill in holes before remeshing: Go to edit mode -> Press F3 and type in "Fill Holes" and use that one.
 Then use the little popup window in the corner or press F9 to increase the sides to a huge number so that any size of a hole is filled.